nucleome/docs/source/data_service.rst

     :align: center
     :figwidth: 480px

-    Examples of worksheet in a configuration file
+    Examples of the worksheet in a configuration file

 - **Config sheet**: